sylvaticus/juliatutorial/language-core/data-types.md

 ## Memory and copy issues

-In order to unnecessarily copying large amount of data, Julia by default copy only the memory address of large objects, unless the programmer explicitly request a so-called "deep" copy.
+In order to avoid unnecessarily copying large amounts of data, Julia by default copies only the memory address of large objects, unless the programmer explicitly request a so-called "deep" copy.
 In detail:

 **Equal sign \(a=b\)**